zwettemaan/secretDmg/README.md

 The default API is very simple.

 When you need access to the secrets, for example in a build script, you 'mount' the secrets.
-Once you are done, you 'unmount' them.
+Once you are done, you 'unmount' them again.

 ```
   ... secrets are not accessible

 secrets_manager.sh mount

   ...
   ... build script now accesses secrets/SUPERSECRETPASSWORD
+  ... if desired, build script can persist some data in the secrets folder
   ...

 secrets_manager.sh unmount